jeremiah-shaulov/docker-vscode-debug-example/src/deno_service/README.md

 This little Docker service demonstrates the ability to remote-debug application running in a Docker container from host machine.

-See [main page](../../README.md) on how to run this project.
+See [main page](../../README.md) for how to run this project.
 Here i'll explain what the debugging process looks like.

 When `dev` version is started, the command that runs inside the container looks like this: (find it in [docker-compose.dev.yaml](../../docker-compose.dev.yaml))